saSinclair/jmot-lib/README.md

-# jmot-lib (JavaScript Manipulation of Time Library)
+# jmot-lib (JavaScript Manipulation of Time Library) :milky_way:

 A JavaScript utility library that converts decimal to time.

 Sometimes we end up having to work with non-standard time values.
 For example 1.5 hrs means one and a half hours.

 This library aims to make it easy to do manipulations on time.
-So that 1.5 hrs becomes 1:30.
+So that, 1.5 hrs becomes 1:30.
 | Hours    | Time | Hours     | Time  |
 |----------|------|-----------|-------|
 |        0 | 0:00 |        12 | 12:00 |